RogueScholar/WoeUSB/README.md

 Supported images:

 Windows Vista, Windows 7, Window 8.x, Windows 10.
-All languages and any version (home, pro...) and Windows PE are supported.
+All languages and any version (Home, Pro...) and Windows PE are supported.

-Supported bootmodes:
+Supported boot modes:

-* Legacy/MBR-style/IBM PC compatible bootmode
+* Legacy BIOS/MBR-style/IBM PC compatible
 * Native UEFI booting is supported for Windows 7 and later images (limited to the FAT filesystem as the target)

 This project is a fork of [Congelli501's WinUSB software](http://en.congelli.eu/prog_info_winusb.html), which has not been maintained since 2012, according to the official website.

 ## Installation
-### Prebuilt Packages
+### Pre-built Packages
-Note that prebuilt packages are not necessarily the latest release and we are NOT responsible for the trustworthiness of these packages.
+Note that pre-built packages are not necessarily the latest release and we are NOT responsible for the trustworthiness of these packages.
 Regarding any related issues contact its maintainer first.

 #### Official Distribution Packages
 * [Fedora](https://src.fedoraproject.org/rpms/WoeUSB) packages maintained by mprahl